budcribar/RemoteBlazorWebViewTutorial/README.md

 Click on the debug tab and set the application arguments to https://localhost:443

-Click on the run button in Visual Studio
+Click on the run button in Visual Studio (make sure the RemoteBlazorWebViewTutorial.WppfApp is set as Startup Project)

 A main window will come up with a URL.
 Click on it